anthonypanzz/anthonypanzz/README.md

-# Welcome to my GitHub Portfolio 👋
+# Welcome to my Portfolio 👋

 🌐 Connect with me - www.linkedin.com/in/anthony-panzarella-aws-csap-032a661a6
 📫 anthonypanzz@gmail.com